aosabook/500lines/contingent/chapter.rst

      ...
 KeyError: 'index.rst'

-But for our dict-of-sets data structures, we actually want missing keys to be represented with an empty set.
 Using a normal dict requires special checks throughout the code to handle this specific case, for example when adding a new edge: